Vocalic R types and word lists for speech therapy practice

 Example:

-Just a slight misalignment of tongue movements can turn the R into a W
+Just a slight misalignment of tongue movements can turn the R into a W.

 Hence, rhotacism errors are extremely common.

-Speech Language Pathologists aka Speech therapists teach two tongue positions:
+Speech Language Pathologists teach two tongue positions:

 Retroflex R and Bunched R